Form of Contracts

 Formal contracts – The condition requiring that a contract be in some form to be valid and enforceable is absolute and indispensable: (f) if there is a law requiring such, or (b) if a contract is only allowed to be proved in a certain way.
 Otherwise, a party cannot exercise his rights arising from the contract which does not comply with such a condition.

-A contracting party may require the other to observe or comply with the form required by law after the perfection of the contract.
-This right to specific performance may be exercised simultaneously with an action arising out of or in connection with the contract.
+Same; Right to specific performance – A contracting party may require the other to observe or comply with the form required by law after the perfection of the contract.
+The said right may be exercised simultaneously with an action arising out of or in connection with the contract.